Telegram for Content Creators: Complete Marketing Guide for 2026

 - Polls and quizzes on topics your audience cares about

-- Reactions enabled on posts
+- Reactions enabled on posts to lower the friction for engagement

 - Discussion threads in linked groups

-- Exclusive calls-to-action for Telegram subscribers
+- Exclusive calls-to-action available only to Telegram subscribers

 Avoiding Common Mistakes